SRGSSR/pillarbox-apple/Sources/Monitoring/Monitoring.docc/PillarboxMonitoring.md

 ])
 ```

-The tracker supports ``MetricsTracker/Metadata`` that can be optionally provided to send additional information about the content being played.
+The ``MetricsTracker`` can optionally accept ``MetricsTracker/Metadata``, allowing you to provide additional information about the content being played.

-> Tip: Information about the content is usually retrieved by the `PlayerItem` itself and provided automatically to the adapter mapping closure.
-Refer to PillarboxPlayer documentation for more information.

-This is all that is required to monitor playback.
-Once the item is being played the tracker automatically gathers relevant metrics and sends them to the specified endpoint.
+Once playback begins, the tracker automatically collects relevant metrics and sends them to the configured endpoint.

-> Important: The data collected by PillarboxMonitoring cannot be used to track users across apps and websites owned by other companies.
+> Important: Data collected by PillarboxMonitoring is strictly limited to playback monitoring and cannot be used to track users across apps or websites owned by other companies.

 ## Topics